 - You can only provide food as room service or for takeout.

-- Customers may consume food in their room, or in the dining area with 6 feet of physical distancing.
+- Customers may consume food in their room.

 Should I wear a face covering when preparing food?